mantidproject/governance/governance.md

 If directors are unable to mediate a resolution, they will arbitrate the dispute and force a final decision thus providing a way out of deadlock.
 The need for this conflict resolution is expected to happen very infrequently, and since the introduction of the 2021 Governance model and now, Nov 2025, it has not been invoked.

-3.4 Technical Roadmap Working Group and Technical Roadmap.
+3.4 Technical Roadmap Working Group (TWG) and the Committed Collaborative Roadmap (CCR).
 ----------------------------------------------------------

-The Technical Roadmap Working Group owns the common five year technical roadmap and coordinates effort to execute the forthcoming year’s effort on both the scientific and technical roadmaps.
+The Technical Working Group (TWG) owns the Comitted Collaborative Roadmap (CCR) and coordinates technical discussions and discussion related to items/topics on the roadmap, with an emphasis on those that concerns multiple faciliities.

-**Technical Roadmap.**

-The technical roadmap for the Collaboration will be composed of the common areas for technical development.
-Individual facilities will build their roadmaps by embarking on a requirements gathering exercise at each facility to determine their local technical roadmap.
-The wider Collaboration technical roadmap will be structured as a set of projects for which each Contributing Facility represented on the of the Working Group will assign resources (or in the case of an Individual Contributors, will undertake to contribute effort), according to the benefits-driven priority of those projects to the Contributor, in order that the project be completed.
-Projects will be reviewed at each Working Group meeting so that any issues or delays can be addressed.
+**Committed Collaborative Roadmap (CCR).**

+The CCR is composed of broadly two following two catagories of work items/topics:

+* (large) work items needed to keep Mantid operating and being fit for the the future.
+For example, existtential work to keep up to date with 3rd party dependencies such as Python and Qt, keep the development pipeline functional, keep Mantid deployable on relevant platforms, keep a tap on technical debt, handle future instrument data rate and read/write rates, security etc. Individual facilities built their roadmaps at each facility to identify their local needs.
+The wider Collaborative roadmap is structured as a set of topics for which one or more Contributing Facilities will assign resources (or in the case of an Individual Contributors, will undertake the work).
+In addition, discussions between TWG members may identify new existential Mantid needs that in return TWG members will communicate back to individual facility management board/committees/other, to stimulate awareness of such and stimulate discussions on resource implications.
+When resource from one or more facilities has been committed to such work the corresponding item ges associated with a future release on the CCR.
+* (large) work items to enhance Mantid with new capabilities such as to handle of new instruments and instrument upgrades, improving the scientific accuracy of data reduction for a specific technique, support of new type data reduciton, user usability needs etc. as needed by individual facilities.
+Work items of this kind only appear on the CCR once at least one facility has committed resources to do the work.
+By making such work visible on the CCR the whole collaboration can see what is upcoming.
+As an optional bonus other facilities may volunter to contribute to such works.
+For instance, with additional scientific validation testing, PR review testing and/or direct coding contributions.

+There will naturally also be topics that might be argued to into both of the above two catagories such as: Mantid specific needs to help support external live streaming infrastructure or other facility software infrastructures, cross-cutting instrument geometry changes, deprecation or support for compatibility with new 3rd party software interfaces.

+Work on applications that leverage Mantid (e.g. as a library) and are outside of the Mantid collaboration will not be listed on the CCR.

-The roadmap will be managed as an agile project with a kanban-style representation.
-This will be reviewed at each of the regular meetings of the Working Group.
+The roadmap is managed using Agile with a kanban-style representation.
+It is reviewed at each of the regular meetings of the Working Group.
-This visual style will facilitate effective communication of current status, complexity and interdependencies between items on the roadmap.
+This visual style is aimed at facilitating effective communication of the current status, complexity and interdependencies.
-Topics in the roadmap will be detailed enough to foster communication, but broad enough to be relevant to multiple contributors.
+Topics in the roadmap are detailed enough to foster communication, while broad enough to be relevant to multiple contributors.

 Example roadmap topics include:
 * File loading performance for neutron event data.